yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="backgrounds-rooms"></a>
 ### 2.6.1 Backgrounds in Rooms

 Unlike sprites, backgrounds aren't associated with objects, but rather with rooms.
 To add the starry night background to the game room, double-click the game room in the left-menu to open the Room Properties window, and navigate to the backgrounds tab.
+For Mac, you might have to [click an extra button](../images/shooter/m001.png) to see it.
 Tick "Draw background color", "Visible when room starts", and the tiling checkboxes, and choose a color at the top and your background in the dialog box near the bottom.
 You can scroll down and set the vertical speed to 3 or so to make the background move down.

 ![backgrounds](../images/shooter/backgrounds.png)